-There was an audible groan of disappointment from various students and a couple girls complained quietly, probably upset that they were not chosen to spend time with the interesting new face.
+There was an audible groan of disappointment from various students, and a couple of girls complained quietly, probably upset that they were not chosen to spend time with the exciting new face.

-“Yes, Ms. Green,” I squeaked, and I felt my face heat with embarrassment, I can’t believe Ms. Green had actually chosen me.
+“Yes, Ms. Green,” I squeaked, and I felt my face heat with embarrassment.
+I couldn't believe Ms. Green had actually chosen me.

 As everyone turned to pay attention, I looked over at Reid and offered him a kind smile and shrug.
-He flashes a small dimpled smile at me and nodded.
-I was in love, he was my very first crush.
+He flashed a small, dimpled smile at me and nodded.
+That's when I found my very first crush.

-Reid was quiet and nodded occasionally as I pointed out the different classrooms around our small school that went from kindergarten to eighth grade.
-I ask him about his family.
-He tells me that he has a brother in the eighth grade and a little sister in the fourth grade, but he didn’t say much else.
-I showed him the cafeteria, the music room and the gym.
-It wasn’t a very big place, and the tour was finished just as the lunch bell rang.
+Reid was quiet and occasionally nodded as I pointed out the different classrooms around our small school that went from kindergarten to eighth grade.
+I asked him about his family.
+He told me that he had a brother in the eighth grade and a little sister in the fourth grade, but he didn’t say much else.
+I showed him the cafeteria, the music room, and the gym.
+It wasn’t a huge place, and the tour was complete just as the lunch bell rang.

 “I guess I’ll see you in class,” I said to Reid when we reached the cafeteria doors, fully expecting him to be eager to be rid of me.